Seth Thomas Research

 The Grade 182 was a 17-jewel lever-set adjusted Model 5, and sometime after 1905 a pendant-set version was introduced with the numbers reversed as the Grade 281.
 Other than the setting function it's the same watch, and a single run could contain both mechanisms.

-The PW Database decided to invent this grade sometime in 2022.
-The pendant-set 17-jewel Model 5 in this screen capture (SN 234196) is listed as pendant-set, which would make it a Grade 281, not a Grade 182, and certainly not a Grade 182 Special.
-Always check multiple sources when doing research.
+In 2022 the PW Database decided to invent the "182 Special" grade for some bizarre reason, which doesn't exist.
+The 17-jewel Model 5 in this screen capture (SN 234196) is listed as pendant-set, which would make it a Grade 281, not a Grade 182, and certainly not a Grade 182 "Special".

-Several early 1890s publications list a Grade 510 as a 17-jewel nickel Model 5 with a double-sunk dial that was supposed to be adjusted to temperature and position.
-The Maiden Lane, debuting around 1895, had the same attributes as the Grade 510, though the earliest Maiden Lanes were only marked Adjusted.
-The problem is that not a single early Model 5 has been reported with those markings, so it's assumed that the factory simply renamed the Grade 510 the Maiden Lane.
+Several early publications list a Grade 510, a 17-jewel Model 5 that was adjusted to both temperature and position.
+The Maiden Lane, debuting around 1895, had the same attributes but were only marked Adjusted.
+The interesting thing is that not a single early 17-jewel Model 5 has been reported with temperature and position markings, so it's assumed that the factory simply renamed the Grade 510 the Maiden Lane.

 The 7-jewel Grades 47 and 57 were lever-set at the beginning of the block up to SN 301900, but transitioned to pendant-set later along with a different regulator and signature font with no known grade change.